Justin-Data/SQL-Retail-Sales-Data-Exploration/README.md

 6) What is the monthly sales for each year?
 7) What are the top selling products?
 8) What are the best performing categories based on sales?
-9) How is the customer base segmented according to total sales?
+9) How is the total items sold distributed across the customer base?
 10) What is the total sales per region?
 11) What is the breakdown of sales and orders by state?
 #